malan88/malan88/README.md

 I've written in a lot of languages and a lot of frameworks.
 You can see a lot of my work [here][0] on my homepage.
 I also [write sometimes][1], about whatever's interesting me, which means a lot of philosophy.
 I recently wrote a 5,000 word essay on the [Negroni and political psychology][2].

-Before you ask, my avatar is not me, it is from my favorite film, [Jean Cocteau's Orphée][4].
+Before you ask, as if it wasn't obvious, my avatar is not me, it is from my favorite film, [Jean Cocteau's Orphée][4].
 I use it everywhere.

 If you're interested in hiring me, here's my [résumé][3], and you can email me: `m (at) standingwater (dot) io`.